How to Reach Bern

 - By Taxi: There are taxi stands at the main station and in the city as well.
 Be warned that a taxi is expensive can is to be avoided if you’re traveling on a budget.

 Know about the preferred mode of transport, average time spent and average distance traveled for commute in Bern.
-The most preferred mode of transport in Bern is Walking.
+The most preferred mode of transport in Bern is Car.